ilytobias/Khan-Destroyer/cheats/show_answers.md

   <details>
     <summary>What does this do?</summary>

-  *It shows the answer to questions..*
+  *It shows the answer to questions.
+Without the weird format like the other hacks.*

  ![image](https://github.com/ilytobias/Khan-Destroyer/assets/165577429/0a03776e-bb84-44c3-bc53-410564e0995b)